 Serial killers have often been associated with psychopathic traits; although it needs to be said that not all those who have such traits go on to commit murder or any crime at all.

 There are different types of psychopath who fall into the same broad category but have different characteristics which distinguish them from each other.
 Some like the danger of murder.
-They enjoy engaging in risk taking behaviour to obtain excitement and thrills which they cannot achieve normally.
+They enjoy engaging in risk-taking behavior to obtain excitement and thrills which they cannot achieve normally.

 Many are narcissists where they believe they are special and relish in causing damage to those around them to feed their need for power, authority, and control.
 For these individuals their primary aim is self-benefit, and they do not care who gets hurt in the process.
 Some serial killers who may also fall into the category of psychopaths are entirely straight-forward ‘normal’ people.
 There are no clear signs of a problem and this, quite possibly, makes them the most dangerous.

 Seasoned true crime writer Carol Anne Davis has recently explored this topic in her book ‘Masking Evil: When Good Men and Women Turn Criminal‘, examining 37 cases of individuals who were in respected professions but whose dark side tipped them over into the most heinous of crimes.

 There is evidence from fMRI studies that psychopaths do not have the same brain function as non-psychopaths and this, it has been suggested, may go some way to explain how serial killers can continue to kill without emotion or remorse.

 Another focus of criminologists and psychologists is how some of these traits develop and why they develop in some individuals and not others.
 Childhood abuse often features in the background of serial killers and psychopaths.

-John Wayne Gacy, Gary Ridgeway and Ed Gein are all notorious serial killers who suffered abuse as children, thought to have impacted their violent behaviour as adults.
+John Wayne Gacy, Gary Ridgeway, and Ed Gein are all notorious serial killers who suffered abuse as children, thought to have impacted their violent behavior as adults.
 Abuse can be physical and/or psychological in nature and deeply affects their sense of self at a critical time in their development.